 - Be respectful and inclusive in all written and verbal communications and interactions with your advisor.

 - Request advising appointments during open CE office hours by email, phone or scheduling link if you have any questions or concerns.
 Be ready to discuss your personal interests, skills, and goals with your advisor.
 If you are unable to attend, kindly notify your advisor by phone or email as soon as possible.

-- Prepare for your appointment by bringing appropriate materials and any related questions.
-If the appointment involves a request for a course waiver or substitution, bring either a transcript and course description OR a resume/job description for the course/s you wish to waive or substitute.
+- Prepare for your advising appointment by having the appropriate materials and any related questions on hand.
+If the appointment involves a request for a course waiver or substitution, be ready to submit either a transcript and course description OR a resume/job description for the course/s you wish to waive or substitute.